srijana225/homework-1/README.md

 #### 7. In the following URL: `http://www.lehman.edu/academics/mathematics-computer-science/index.php`

-* What is the scheme/protocol?     https
+* What is the scheme/protocol?     http
 * What is the host?                lehman.edu
 * What is the port number?
 80
 * What is the path?                computer-science